Eddie O'Sullivan: End of Irish career

 On 19 March 2008, O'Sullivan resigned from his job after a disappointing 6 Nations campaign.
 O'Sullivan finished with an overall success rate of 64% during his tenure with Ireland.
 During his time Ireland reached 3rd in the World Rugby ranking on 2 occasions in 2003 and 2006.

 O'Sullivan released his autobiography, Never Die Wondering ISBN 978-1-84605-399-3, in autumn 2009.
 It was written with sports writer Vincent Hogan.

 United States

-After coaching the Irish Under-21 team to their first-ever Triple Crown in 1996, O’Sullivan joined USA Rugby as assistant coach to the Eagles (forwards coach) and assistant national technical director to USA Rugby.
-In 1998, he took over as national technical director while still retaining his position as assistant coach on the Eagles coaching staff.
-He worked with the Eagles at the 1999 Rugby World Cup before returning to Ireland as assistant coach to the Irish Rugby Team (backs coach).

 In 2009 the position of head coach to the USA Eagles Men's team came open when Scott Johnson announced he would leave the team at the end of the 2008–09 season to move to Ospreys of the Celtic League.
 O'Sullivan's agent reported on 16 February that O'Sullivan had signed a deal that would see him coach the United States through the 2011 World Cup.
 His hiring was officially announced on 4 March.